Introduction

 1. Initialize a Jest config file for customizing jest behavior and options across the project.

-npm i -g jest
+npm i --save-dev jest

 jest --init